How to Manage Your Enemies

-One of the hardest issues in relationship management is accurate classification of Enemies versus Adversaries.
-Accurate diagnosis is hard because Enemies sometimes masquerade as Adversaries.
+One of the hardest issues in relationship management is an accurate classification of enemies versus adversaries.
+Accurate diagnosis is hard because enemies sometimes masquerade as adversaries.
 For example:

 “I personally like Jane.
-I think Jane is a very competent in a narrow technical sense, but…….”
+I think Jane is very competent in a narrow technical sense, but....”

-Within the last eighteen months, can you think of a time when this person was supportive or advanced your objectives?
+Within the last 18 months, can you think of a time when this person was supportive or advanced your objectives?

-If the answer is “Yes, but she had an ulterior motivate all along,” then consider the person is an Adversary.
-If the answer is “No,” then consider that this person is an Enemy.
+If the answer is “Yes, but she had an ulterior motivate all along,” then consider the person an adversary.
+If the answer is “No,” then consider that this person is an enemy.

-By subjecting relationships to a consistent standard, our clients a framework to make an accurate classification.
+By subjecting relationships to a consistent standard, our clients have a framework to make an accurate classification.
 This classification is critical.
-Once you classify the person as an Adversary, you can focus your attention on ways to turn the person into an Ally.
+Once you classify the person as an adversary, you can focus your attention on ways to turn the person into an ally.

-Jane was fired and had a sense of betrayal as two work Friends no longer returned her calls.
-In our work with Jane we ask what is the important lesson to be learned: two people let Jane down versus Jane’s misdiagnosis of two relationships?
+The differentiation between friendship and chumship is a behavioral test over time.
+For example, Jane was fired and had a sense of betrayal as two work friends no longer returned her calls.
+In our work with Jane, we ask what is the important lesson to be learned: two people let Jane down versus Jane’s misdiagnosis of two relationships?

-Paula was Director of a critical P&L Center.
-She was both angry and depressed when she learned that the CEO had promoted her peer Ralph to become her boss.
-She considered Ralph an Enemy and believed the feeling was mutual.
-Her hostility towards Ralph was confirmed when she asked Ralph how she could be of best assistance to him during the next twelve months.
-Ralph’s response was, “First prove yourself to me and then I’ll tell you.”
+For example, Paula was the Director of a critical P&L Center.
+She was both angry and depressed when she learned that the CEO had promoted her peer, Ralph, to become her boss.
+She considered Ralph an enemy and believed the feeling was mutual.
+Her hostility towards Ralph was confirmed when she asked Ralph how she could be of the best assistance to him during the next 12 months.
+Ralph’s response was, “First prove yourself to me, and then I’ll tell you.”